jcherven/vimwiki/reactComponentLifecylce.md

 `render()` is the only required method in a class component. the implementation of the function should be a "pure function", meaning that it does not modify component state, it returns the same result each time it's invoked, and it has no side effects.

-if we look strictly at the most fundamental thing the render method does, it simply returns data to be used in the DOM. it must return some type based on what it finds in its examination of `this.props`.
-One of the most common types is a React element (JSX) for rendering a DOM node., but other types include JS values (as text DOM content) and some special react data types ([fragments](reactFragments), [portals](reactPortals))
+if we look strictly at the most fundamental thing the render method does, it simply returns something to be used in the DOM. it must return some type based on what it finds in its examination of `this.props`.
+One of the most common types is a React element (JSX) for rendering a DOM node, but other types include JS values (as text DOM content) and some special react data types ([fragments](reactFragments), [portals](reactPortals))

 the best way to keep the `render()` method pure is to avoid manipulating the browser with it. other lifecycle methods are responsible for that.